TomMalkin/AutoDocument/docs/index.md

 AutoDocument is designed to be used in a container.
 Run with:

-`docker run autodocument -p 4605:4605`
+`docker run -p 4605:4605 docker.io/tommalkin/autodocument:latest`

 AutoDocument works well with shared drives that are mounted in the container.
 If your shared drive is mounted on the host at `/mnt/shared_filesystem` then you can mount that to the AutoDocument container:

-`docker run autodocument -p 4605:4605 -v /mnt/shared_filesystem:/shared_filesystem`
+`docker run -p 4605:4605 -v /mnt/shared_filesystem:/shared_filesystem docker.io/tommalkin/autodocument:latest`

 See [File Storages](/file_storages.md) for more info.

 You may also want to change the admin password, which is loaded from ADMIN_PASSWORD, and defaulted to "admin":

-`docker run autodocument -p 4605:4605 -e ADMIN_PASSWORD="MyPassword"`
+`docker run -p 4605:4605 -e ADMIN_PASSWORD="MyPassword" docker.io/tommalkin/autodocument:latest`

 ---